An Employee's Guide to Health Benefits Under COBRA

 Losing your job-based health coverage is also a special enrollment event in the Health Insurance Marketplace (Marketplace).
 The Marketplace offers “one-stop shopping” to find and compare private health insurance options.
 In the Marketplace, you could be eligible for a tax credit that lowers your monthly premiums and cost-sharing reductions (amounts that lower your out-of-pocket costs for deductibles, coinsurance, and copayments), and you can see what your premium, deductibles, and out-of-pocket costs will be before you make a decision to enroll.

-Through the Marketplace you can also learn if you qualify for free or low-cost coverage from Medicaid or the Children's Health Insurance Program (CHIP).
+Through the Marketplace you can also learn if you qualify for free or low-cost coverage from Medicaid or the Children’s Health Insurance Program (CHIP).
 You can apply for and enroll in Medicaid or CHIP any time of year.
 If you qualify, your coverage begins immediately.
 Visit HealthCare.gov or call 1-800-318-2596 (TTY 1-855-889-4325) for more information or to apply for these programs.
-You can also apply for Medicaid by contacting your state Medicaid office and learn more about the CHIP program in your state by calling 1-877-KIDS-NOW (543-7669) or visiting the CHIP Website.
+You can also apply for Medicaid by contacting your state Medicaid office and learn more about the CHIP program in your state by calling 1-877-KIDS NOW (543-7669) or visiting insurekidsnow.gov on the Web.

 If you or your dependent elects COBRA continuation coverage, you will have another opportunity to request special enrollment in a group health plan or a Marketplace plan if you have a new special enrollment event, such as marriage, the birth of a child, or if you exhaust your continuation coverage.
 To exhaust COBRA continuation coverage, you or your dependent must receive the maximum period of continuation coverage available without early termination.
 Keep in mind if you choose to terminate your COBRA continuation coverage early with no special enrollment opportunity at that time, you generally will have to wait to enroll in other coverage until the next open enrollment period for the new group health plan or the Marketplace.